Updated March 21, 2023

 - Mitsubishi is using Fuzzy Logic to make Elevator Management more efficient by taking passenger traffic as input.

-- Nippon Steel is using Fuzzy Logic for deciding the proportion in which different types of cement should be mixed to make more durable cement.
+- Nippon Steel uses Fuzzy Logic to decide the proportion in which different cement types should be mixed to make more durable cement.

 - Fuzzy Logic finds its application in the chemical industry for managing the different processes like pH control, drying process, and distillation process.

 - Fuzzy Logic can be combined with Artificial Neural Network (ANN) to mimic how a human brain works.
 Fuzzy Logic aggregates data and transforms into more meaningful information which is used as Fuzzy sets.